-7 things to consider when relocating a company office
+7 things to consider when relocating an office

 If you are responsible for any kind of office relocation, it’s vital that disruption is minimised and that new facilities meet the current and future needs of your company.
 With relocations so critical to your business and colleagues, it’s up to the office moves project manager (normally the facilities manager) to organise, manage and procure every aspect of the move with great detail, yet as seamlessly as possible.